NOT JUST A BASEMENT:

 3.CARPETING THE UPPER FLOOR:

 It is very obvious that most of the noises and sounds that enter your basement actually comes from your house upstairs.
 And instead of soundproofing your ceiling, what you can do is soundproof the floors in your house.
 If you go through our articles you will see there are a number of different types of ways to soundproof your floor (check one out here).
-However, for your ease, we would suggest you the cheapest way.
+However, for your ease, I would suggest you the cheapest way.
 And that includes using a thick carpet on the floor in your house.
 This will reduce sound vibrations by a huge margin.
 If you want you can also put MLV mats under the carpet as well to get the maximum result.
 Check out TMS Mass Loaded Vinyl Mats on Amazon.
 You can also try putting something very heavy like a couch or any type of furniture in the place that is vertical to your basement.
 And that would pretty much do the job without costing you a penny.

 SEAL THE GAPS: